-Mirai Challenge Program Thinking that there must be something we can do to help the efforts of these people in Tohoku, we started the "Mirai Challenge Program" This new program will award a total of approximately 100 million JPY over three years from July 2021 to June 2024 (approx. 30 million JPY per year) to groups or individuals seeking to start new projects per year) to groups or individuals seeking to start new projects to revitalize the local community in Iwate, Miyagi and Fukushima prefectures.
-In 2022, as Phase1 and Phase2, we support 74 challenges.
+Mirai Challenge Program and Shin Mirai Challenge Program Thinking that there must be something we can do to help the efforts of these people in Tohoku, we started the "Mirai Challenge Program" and the "Shin Mirai Challenge Program."
+These programs will award a total of approximately 200 million yen to groups and individuals seeking to start new projects to revitalize the local community in Iwate, Miyagi and Fukushima prefectures.
+These programs currently support a total of 147 challenges.

-Supporting Challenged Sports The Suntory Group started supporting challenged sports in 2014 as part of our recovery support for the disaster-stricken Tohoku region.
+- ▶ Activities to Support the Recovery from the Great East Japan Earthquake (Japanese only) - Mirai Challenge Program (Japanese only) - back to previous page Supporting Challenged Sports The Suntory Group started supporting challenged sports in 2014 as part of our recovery support for the disaster-stricken Tohoku region.
 In 2015, we have worked broadly in efforts such as expanding and strengthening our initiatives while bringing together athletes to reach beyond the framework of recovery support.
-PASSION FOR CHALLENGE - Reaching for Dreams United - Challenged athletes have the resolve to persevere beyond any limitations regardless of disability.
+PASSION FOR CHALLENGE -- Reaching for Dreams United -- Challenged athletes have the resolve to persevere beyond any limitations regardless of disability.
 Suntory has been forging avenues to a variety of new fields since its founding based on the "Yatte Minahare" challenging spirit.
 This is exactly the reason Suntory empathizes with the passion and perseverance of these athletes.
 We are broadening these activities based on our desire to support the athletes to overcome any challenges and support their infinite potential.
 1. Official Partner - (1) Japanese Para-Sports Association (From 2015) - (2) Japan Wheelchair Basketball Federation (From 2015) - (3) Wheelchair Basketball Teams: Miyagi MAX and TEAM EARTH (Fukushima) Russell Iwate and SCRATCH (From 2015) - (4) Japan Table Tennis Federation For Intellectual Disability (From 2020)